 Our complete payment system is actually Stripe, which is PCI Service Provider Level 1 Certified and awesome.
 So swipe away with that credit-card, it’s safer than any gas pump, pizza joint, or big-box store you’ve visited recently.

 Our platform is operated in secure computing facilities owned by Amazon Web Services (yes, we’re a customer too!) and subject to their underlying security protocols.
 You can learn more about their 20+ achieved certifications on the AWS Compliance Page.

 None of these security measures are worth squat without the right humans backing it up.
-We not only put together a team of the most sophisticated cloud security professionals on the planet, but we continue to challenge them through training, security show-and-tell, hackathons, red team exercises, and continued education.
+We not only put together a team of the most sophisticated cloud security professionals on the planet, but we continue to challenge them through training and continued education.
 Nobody invests more time in improving the collective intelligence of their cloud security team than we do.

 We forged a strong alliance with AWS before we ever existed as Evident.io.
 We’ve carried that partnership through to the highest level recognized by AWS today —Advanced Technology Partner with special recognition for Security Competency.